To get out at the earliest possible times, learn how to avoid disciplinary infractions while serving your sentence.

 After the Shot:

 The lieutenant who issues the shot has the discretion to dismiss the charges.
 Persuading a rattlesnake not to eat a rabbit may be easier than persuading a lieutenant to dismiss disciplinary charges at that early stage of the proceeding.
-On the other hand, if a person agrees to serve the lieutenant as an informant, the lieutenant may choose to exercise his discretion and dismiss the charges.
+On the other hand, if a person agrees to serve the lieutenant as an informant, the lieutenant may choose to exercise his discretion and dismiss the charge.

-Assuming the lieutenant allows the charges against the person to stand, the next step of the process would be for the lieutenant “to investigate” the allegation of misconduct.
+Assuming the lieutenant allows the charge against the person to stand, the next step of the process would be for the lieutenant “to investigate” the allegation of misconduct.
 The investigation is a perfunctory process.
 If the person makes a statement, the lieutenant will make some inquiries to learn more.
-After that so-called investigation, the lieutenant will either dismiss the charges or advance the process by passing the shot along to the Unit Disciplinary Committee (UDC).
+After that so-called investigation, the lieutenant will either dismiss the charge or advance the process by passing the shot along to the Unit Disciplinary Committee (UDC).

-The UDC refers to the staff members who have authority to hold an “initial hearing” for the inmate disciplinary proceedings.
+The UDC refers to the staff members who have the authority to hold an “initial hearing” for the inmate disciplinary proceedings.
 UDC officers are like the judge and the jury.
 They usually include a Unit Manager, a Case Manager, a Counselor, or two out of three.
 Those individuals preside over the first stage of the disciplinary hearing.